cunabula27/cp_midi_control_surface_002_module_template/README.md

 # CP Midi Control Surface 002 Module Template
- KiCad template for designing extensions to the CP Midi Control Surface 002.
+ KiCad template for designing extension modules for the [CP Midi Control Surface 002](https://github.com/cunabula27/cp_midi_control_surface_002).

 ## Directions
 Clone the repository into your local KiCad template folder which you can find via the menu in KiCad&rsquo;s Project page under __Preferences > Configure Paths__ in the line KICAD_USER_TEMPLATE_DIR.